zenml-io/zenml/examples/vm_orchestrated/README.md

 pipeline.run(backend=backend)  # you can also do this at construction time
 ```

-## Running on Google Cloud Platform and Dataflow
+## Running on a pipeline a GCP Instance
 This example utilize [Google Cloud Dataflow](https://cloud.google.com/dataflow) as the backend to
 distribute certain Steps in the quickstart pipeline example.
 In order to run, follow these steps: